 Other individuals start music publishing companies in order to represent songs and compositions written by writers other than themselves.
 Regardless of whether your goal is to publish your own songs—or those written by others—the process of opening a music publishing company is easy.
 It starts with the completion of some simple paperwork.

 To qualify for affiliation as a publisher with BMI you must be the publisher or co-publisher of one or more commercially released musical compositions (for example, a song available for sale on CD, DVD, or as a digital download); or music that is being broadcast, or is likely to be broadcast, on radio, television, film, or other electronic mediums such as, cable, Internet, or pay-per-view; or work that is being performed in venues that are licensable by PROs (such as nightclubs, concerts, or symphonic recitals).

-Applications can be completed online directly on our website or downloaded as a PDF.
+Applications can be completed online.
 There is a $150 fee for solely owned publishing companies to affiliate; $250 for partnerships, corporations, and limited-liability companies.
 There is no fee to affiliate with BMI as a writer.

 As part of the application process you will be required to submit five potential names for your publishing company in order of preference.
 You will likely need to be creative in selecting your company name because any name that is identical—or deemed too similar—to an existing music publishing company will be rejected in order to avoid confusion and the potential of payments being issued to the wrong company.

 After your publishing company’s name has been cleared and your application for affiliation has been accepted, your next step is to complete the paperwork required by the state in which you reside to legally establish yourself as a business.
 You can learn what your state requires and download the necessary forms by visiting the website of the Secretary of State’s office or the County Clerk.